huggingface/swift-transformers/README.md

 }
 ```

-You don't usually need to tokenize the input text yourself - the [`Generation` code](https://github.com/huggingface/swift-transformers/blob/17d4bfae3598482fc7ecf1a621aa77ab586d379a/Sources/Generation/Generation.swift#L82) will take care of it.

 - `Hub`: Utilities for interacting with the Huggingface Hub!
 Download models, tokenizers and other config files.
 Usage example:
 ```swift
 import Hub